 How can I pay the balance on my student account after all financial aid has been applied?

 The College's Tuition Payment Plan is available to any student with at least $100 in charges on his/her student account.
 The plan is available by the semester, and it will automatically divide the balance due into four installment payments.

 Will my full need be met?

 The College's undergraduate aid policy is centered on meeting as much as possible of a student's demonstrated financial need.
 For Virginia residents, we generally meet students' full need, but have gaps in offers for most out-of-state students.
-Like many institutions, we meet lower amounts of need in self-help and focus our grant money on higher need levels.

 Once I receive my financial aid award notification, is there any reason it could change later?